davidcalikes/Marvelous-Matching/docs/README.md

     <img src="./readme_images/android_phone.png">

-    One of the first rendering errors i came across was an error that cause the drop shadow filter effect to break on mobile devices.
+    One of the first rendering errors I came across was an error that caused the drop-shadow filter effect to break on mobile devices.

     After searching for a solution on [Stack Overflow](https://stackoverflow.com/questions/65801487/drop-shadow-not-working-properly-on-ios-safari) I fixed this issue by using a box-shadow effect instead.